-Earlier we mentioned Optimal Foraging Theory as the way that humans optimised the nutrition to maximise their intake of nutrients.
+Earlier, we mentioned Optimal Foraging Theory as the way that humans optimised nutrition to maximise their intake of nutrients.
 One of the main things we optimise for is energy.
-We need enough energy to ensure we can move about, chase our prey, make babies, grow and store fat for winter.
+We need enough energy to ensure we can move about, chase our prey, make babies, and grow and store fat for winter.

 We also optimise for macronutrients.
 We crave protein to repair and grow our muscles and organs.
 But once we’ve had our fill of protein, we tend not to overeat it because it’s hard to convert to ATP and nearly impossible to convert to fat.

-The diabetes epidemic is evidence that we are drowning in excess carbohydrate.
+The diabetes epidemic is evidence that we are drowning in excess carbohydrates.

 We also crave fat as a slow-burning default fuel source that will enable us to easily store energy for winter and get energy in quickly.
 Again, the ability to extract oil from soy, rapeseed and corn has more than satisfied our requirement for energy from dietary fat.

-Living in Australia, one of my favourite foods is kangaroo which is not farmed but rather culled due to their growth to plague proportions due to agriculture.
-From the data I can find, kangaroo meat is very nutrient dense, very high protein, sustainable and relatively humane.
+Living in Australia, one of my favourite foods is kangaroo, which is not farmed but rather culled due to their growth to plague proportions due to agriculture.
+From the data I can find, kangaroo meat is nutrient-dense, high protein, sustainable and relatively humane.

 But beyond the numbers, the thing that validates for me that it’s a healthy food is to see how much my dog goes into fits of begging whenever I’m cooking it.
 He’s got a nose that knows more about nutritional content than my spreadsheets or databases ever will.